A Basic Logger

 As a side note: Due to the abundance of logging libraries and frameworks one common pattern programming languages use is to use a logging facade.
 The

 idea is to provide a common API that pipes log message through to the actual implementation.
-Examples would be SLF4J,
+Examples would be SLF4J ,

-Apache Commons Logging, Castle Windsor’s Logging
+Apache Commons Logging , Castle Windsor’s Logging

-Facility or Rust’s log
+Facility or Rust’s log crate .
+It

 is considered best practice for libraries to just use Logging Facades so the consuming application can choose an appropriate implementation.